vizicist/spacepalettepro/doc/trying_it_out.md

 <h2>Build the software</h2>

-These instructions for <a href="building_software">building the software</a> describe how to install and configure all the software.
+These instructions for <a href="building_software.md">building the software</a> describe how to install and configure all the software.

 <h2>Try it out</h2>